kernelwernel/VMAware/README.md

 | <img src="assets/language_icons/8172-ruby-programming-language.webp" width="20"> Ruby | [link](https://github.com/kernelwernel/VMAware/tree/main/gem) | Official Ruby port embedded in the VMAware repository, but Windows is not supported. | [Adam Ruman](https://github.com/addam128) |
 | <img src="assets/language_icons/js.png" width="20"> JS | [link](https://github.com/Kyun-J/node-vm-detect) | Very good API, actively maintained. | [Kyun-J](https://github.com/Kyun-J) |

+> [!WARNING]
+> Although unofficial ports exists, these are not tried and tested compared to our official ones.
+Additionally, all the ports are subject to potential false positives due to the complexity of the C++ code it originates from.
+Outside of this list, ports that use AI are unable to map our techniques accurately (or worse, completely fails).
+Use them at your own risk.

 <br>

 ## Q&A ❓